-Opening Speed Needle Valve Adjustment (located on the upper chamber): While free flow goes into the lower chamber, the Opening speed flow control restricts flow out of the upper chamber of the main valve.
+Opening Speed Needle Valve Adjustment: While free flow goes into the lower chamber, the Opening speed flow control restricts flow out of the upper chamber of the main valve.

 If valve opening is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening.